R1100S and RT and GS Turbo Systems

 This may be your hobby but it is our business and in a business sense, turbos make little sense.
 That we choose to do them is our choice and it has nothing to do with money.
 The R&D and the tooling and the testing is money that you never get back...Never!
 Never!
 Never!
 No one appreciates what you do and almost no one understands what is involved.
 We have done enough free work and R&D to pay for a mansion in Beverly Hills.
 It is our choice.
 Got to love turbos if you want to play with them.

 We get calls from people who want to know if the exhaust they have will work with the turbo (think about it).
 We have people who call and tell us they will be happy with 200hp all the time (?).
 We have people call and tell us they are coming by for an installation...they don't ask, they just announce it.
-We tell them no and they tell us we are assholes.
+We tell them no and they get angry.
 Got to love turbos if you want to play with them.

 We have worked with a number of customers on prototypes.
 Several have announced they were not going to pay us any money because "RB Racing" was going to get rich off the prototype.
 We offered any of these people to simply pay us for our time and parts and we'll let them have the business.
 For some reason they always decline the offer.
 Something about them getting their regular paycheck without any risk or investment.
 Got to love turbos if you want to play with them.